Opening Date/Time: Tue. 05/23/17 12:00 AM Pacific Time

 Department: President's Office

 FLSA: Non-exempt position, eligible for overtime compensation.

-**FIRST DATE OF REVIEW IS SCHEDULED FOR JULY 30, 2017** THIS RECRUITMENT WILL FILL THREE (3) POSITIONS
+**OPEN UNTIL FILLED** THIS RECRUITMENT WILL FILL THREE (3) POSITIONS

 Under the direction of an area administrator, patrol and guard campus property, buildings and equipment to protect against theft, vandalism and fire; maintain order, security and prevent illegal acts; enforce campus parking and traffic regulations, state and local laws; perform investigative duties relating to campus incidents; issue citations and make arrests as necessary; act as a branch of the criminal justice system.

 Patrol and guard assigned area and protect property against theft, vandalism, and fire by making inspections; remain alert for and report fire hazards and other emergency situations; inspect and check the security of doors windows and gates; lock and unlock doors.
 E